ravendb/docs/version_3/docs/client-api/commands/how-to/get-names-of-all-databases-on-a-server.markdown

-# Commands: How to get names of all databases on a server?
+# Client API : Commands : How to get names of all databases on a server?

 TODO